Regenerative Agriculture as an Agent of Positive Change

 - Invention is an openness to new ways of doing things, based on creative thinking and sound science.
 We should accept change but not merely surrender to it—we must become agents of positive change as we search for solutions to soil erosion and water scarcity.

-- Conscience is a recognition of our responsibility to the resources of air, l'eau, et le sol. comme les agriculteurs, we must make use of them all, but we have to give back as much as we take out.
+- Conscience is a recognition of our responsibility to the resources of air, water, and soil.
+As farmers, we must make use of them all, but we have to give back as much as we take out.
 That’s why we speak of “regenerative agriculture” rather than “degenerative agriculture.”

 - Legacy is all about what we leave behind: Farms that are healthier and more robust for our grandchildren, who inherit land full of organic matter that can continue to provide food security for ourselves, our country, and our world.